knutkirkhorn/btc-value-cli/README.md

 ## Options
 ### `--double`, `-d`
-Print value as double.
+Print the value as a double.

 ### `--save`, `-s [code]`
 Set the currency that will be used by default.
 It will save the new default currency code and symbol in the [config.json](config.json) file.
 Next time ```btc-value``` is run in command line it will print the value of the new default currency.

 ### `--currency`, `-c [code]`
 Print the value in another currency.
 It will print out the value of the currency code.
+A list of all currency codes can be shown with the use of the `-l` flag or [here](https://github.com/Knutakir/btc-value/blob/master/currencies.json).

 ### `--list`, `-l`
 Print a list of all supported currencies.